Implement

 Definition of Sustainable Development Investing

-The overall objective of the Initiative is to advance human rights and positive outcomes for people through iIn 2020, the GISD Alliance reached consensus on a common definition of Sustainable Development Investing (SDI) that can help establish norms that differentiate investment strategies.
+The Global Investors for Sustainable Development (GISD) Alliance, steered by UN DESA, reached consensus on a common definition of Sustainable Development Investing (SDI) to help establish norms that differentiate investment strategies.

 Activity and/or process specific guidance